RunLittleTurtle/the-brain-ai-scraper/docs/systemDocs/Development Plan.md

     *   **Implementation:** Design strategies for KB aging/validation (TTL, usage counters, re-validation jobs).
     *   **Logging:** Log KB entry usage frequency/age during retrieval (DEBUG).

-Okay, let's significantly enhance the "Initial Toolbox Implementation" section to include more robust open-source tools and techniques specifically targeting difficult websites.
-This iteration focuses on providing the necessary building blocks for P0/P1.

 ## 3. Initial Toolbox Implementation (Enhanced for Difficult Sites - Core P0/P1 Requirement)

 The `Modular Tool Integration & Execution Framework` needs a capable initial set of tools to handle complex, heavily protected websites like social media platforms, job boards, and e-commerce sites.
 These implementations focus on open-source libraries and common techniques.
 Tools reside in `src/infrastructure/toolbox/` and adhere to the `ITool` interface.